clarifynl/eslint-config-clarify/README.md

 This is a linter configuration to use when developing JavaScript-based projects.
 It uses eslint and it's based on Airbnb's configuration as a sensible base config.

-It provides two configurations, one for regular JS projects and one specifically for React projects.
+It provides three configurations, one for regular JS projects, one specifically for React projects and one for Next projects.
+In all cases, typescript will be detected automatically.

 ## Installation: